ArghyaPal-07/Beach-Buggy-Racing/README.md

-Here's your text with all the asterisks removed:

 # 🏖️ Beach Buggy Racing 🏎️

 A thrilling browser-based racing game where you dodge obstacles on a sandy beach highway for 60 intense seconds!